Meredith Vaughn, assigned to University College

 3. Submit the application early: Applications for fall 2015 are due August 10, 2015.

 4. If accepted into the Fellowship Program, contact your host department's mentor to schedule a meeting to discuss your fellowship and to complete the Experiential Agreement.
 The Experiential Agreement outlines the learning objectives and how the host department and fellow will work together to provide the fellow with a comprehensive professional-development experience.

 Documents for the Fellowship Program:

 Experiential Agreement (Sample)

-Click here for a list of all previous and current Fellows.
+Click here for a list of previous and current fellows.